jschxll/Olljava/README.md

 host.createModel("[NAME]", reader.getModelFileContent());
 ````

-If you want to stream the response you can do modify the code like this:
+If you want to stream the response you can modify the code like this:

 ````
 Ollama host = new Ollama("http://localhost:11434");